-It is FYROM that is the intransigent party here and not Greece.
+It is FYROM that is the intransigent party and not Greece.
 Greece is a major investor in FYROM and helps to sustain its precarious economy and reduce its large unemployment.
 If unresolved, this issue will contribute to potential instability within the Balkans.

-Provocations against Greece have increased dramatically.
+FYROM's provocations against Greece are an affront to Greece and its citizens.
 Since August 2006, Prime Minister Nikola Gruevski has followed a long-term policy of extreme nationalism and provocation against Greece-most often through infrastructure-in conflict with European values.
 We have serious concerns that ESF funds (which are provided for a variety of economic purposes, like infrastructure and development projects) to FYROM will be utilized to build infrastructure aimed to continue to provoke Greece.
 Gruevski's actions are a breach of the U.N.-brokered Interim Accord and erode efforts to build trust and good neighborly relations.
 Unfortunately, the irresponsible decision by the Bush administration in November 2004 to recognize FYROM as the "Republic of Macedonia" has contributed greatly to FYROM's intransigent and provocative stand.
 It was a disrespectful act toward a staunch NATO ally in the Balkans, Greece.
-Moreover, dating back to 1992, U.S. action regarding the FYROM name dispute has damaged U.S. interests in the western Balkans.